Purpose of Internship

 Application for Internships

-Once a student has secured an internship, he/she must formally apply to the Department of History for approval of the internship for HIS 499 or HIS 697 credit.
-This entails submitting a completed internship registration form to be signed by the internship coordinator and department chair.
-It also entails setting up a meeting with both the internship faculty advisor and the organization or project head who will supervise the internship.
+Once a student has secured an internship, he/she must formally apply to the Department of History for approval of the internship for HIS 499 (undergraduate) or HIS 599 (graduate) credit.
+This entails setting up a meeting with both the internship faculty advisor and the organization or project head who will supervise the internship.
 At this meeting the advisor, supervisor, and student will agree upon the project to be undertaken as well as guidelines for its completion.
+They will complete an internship registration form to be signed by the Department of History Chairperson.
 The student is responsible for typing a memorandum of agreement and submitting it to the advisor and supervisor.
 In no case should an intern commence work before completing an internship registration form and memorandum of agreement.

 Supervision and Responsibility